Terms & Conditions of Sales

 He undertakes to inform the owner as soon as possible of any breakdown, damage, incident or malfunction.

-The tenant is prohibited from any transfer of the contract, whether total or partial, as well as from making a copy of the keys given to him by the owner.
+The tenant is prohibited from any transfer of the contract, whether in full or partial rental, as well as from making a copy of the keys given by the owner.

 15. Internet

-In order to meet the growing needs of digital devices, owners have implemented a network aggregation system via routers.
+To meet the growing needs of digital devices, owners have implemented a network aggregation system through routers.

-A ""guest"" network is made available to tenants.
+A "guest" network is available for tenants.
 The password will be given to you upon your arrival.

 Each user is legally responsible for the use he makes of this connection.
 He undertakes

-• to respect the rules of computer ethics and in particular not to disclose the network password to others.
+• to respect the rules of IT ethics and in particular not to disclose the network password to others.

 • to use the means made available to it in accordance with the laws and regulations in force, and in particular:

-• not to consult sites that are detrimental to human dignity (racism, pedophilia, pornography or inciting hatred or violence, etc.).
+• not to consult sites that are offensive to human dignity (racism, pedophilia, pornography or inciting hatred or violence, etc.).

 • not to commit crimes and acts of piracy that infringe the rights of others, copyright and the safety of people.

-• not to intentionally carry out operations which could result in masking one's true identity, altering, modifying data or accessing information belonging to other users of the network.
+• not to intentionally carry out operations which could result in masking one's true identity, altering, modifying data or accessing information belonging to other network users.

-Internet connection by a minor is done under the responsibility and supervision of the person who concluded the rental contract or an adult designated by the latter.
+Internet access by a minor is under the responsibility and supervision of the person who entered into the rental agreement or an adult designated by the latter.
 NO CONTENT FILTER IS INSTALLED.

 In the event of a request from the competent authorities, the owner of the accommodation will transmit the contact details of the tenant who has benefited from said connection in accordance with the law.